 7. Review Your Safety Plan

 Crowds + tadpoles = sky-rocketing anxiety levels for parents.
-Review safety scenarios such as "what happens if we get separated?" beforehand as a family.
+Review safety scenarios such as "What happens if we get separated?" beforehand as a family.
 Take a look at Lily's tips for not getting lost at Disney for more hopful hints.

 8. Take a Break from the Parks

-If you or your little ones are completely frazzled by the hot afternoon, take a break from the parks completely.
-Let the kids have a swim or a nap and then decide if a trip in the evening — perhaps to the resort's entertainment and shopping areas such as Disney Springs or Disney’s BoardWalk — might be in order.
+If you or your little ones are completely frazzled by the hot afternoon, take a break from the parks.
+Let the kids have a swim at the resort pool or a nap and then decide if a trip in the evening — perhaps to the resort's entertainment and shopping areas such as Disney Springs or Disney’s BoardWalk — might be in order.
 We love factoring in one full afternoon for just pool time.
 If you're staying at Disney's Beach Club, Disney's Yacht Club or Disney's Art of Animation Resorts, you might want to plan even more pool time for your tadpoles.
-You can easily spend a whole day at Stormalong Bay or any of the three Art of Animation pools.

 9. Allow Time for Entertainment and Characters